oapicf/pinterest-sdk/clients/go/generated/docs/CatalogsHotelFeed.md

 `func (o *CatalogsHotelFeed) UnsetCredentials()`

 UnsetCredentials ensures that no value is present for Credentials, not even an explicit nil
-### GetLocation

-`func (o *CatalogsHotelFeed) GetLocation() string`

-GetLocation returns the Location field if non-nil, zero value otherwise.

-### GetLocationOk

-`func (o *CatalogsHotelFeed) GetLocationOk() (*string, bool)`

-GetLocationOk returns a tuple with the Location field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetLocation

-`func (o *CatalogsHotelFeed) SetLocation(v string)`

-SetLocation sets Location field to given value.

-### GetPreferredProcessingSchedule

-`func (o *CatalogsHotelFeed) GetPreferredProcessingSchedule() CatalogsFeedProcessingSchedule`

-GetPreferredProcessingSchedule returns the PreferredProcessingSchedule field if non-nil, zero value otherwise.

-### GetPreferredProcessingScheduleOk

-`func (o *CatalogsHotelFeed) GetPreferredProcessingScheduleOk() (*CatalogsFeedProcessingSchedule, bool)`

-GetPreferredProcessingScheduleOk returns a tuple with the PreferredProcessingSchedule field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetPreferredProcessingSchedule

-`func (o *CatalogsHotelFeed) SetPreferredProcessingSchedule(v CatalogsFeedProcessingSchedule)`

-SetPreferredProcessingSchedule sets PreferredProcessingSchedule field to given value.

-### SetPreferredProcessingScheduleNil

-`func (o *CatalogsHotelFeed) SetPreferredProcessingScheduleNil(b bool)`

- SetPreferredProcessingScheduleNil sets the value for PreferredProcessingSchedule to be an explicit nil

-### UnsetPreferredProcessingSchedule
-`func (o *CatalogsHotelFeed) UnsetPreferredProcessingSchedule()`

-UnsetPreferredProcessingSchedule ensures that no value is present for PreferredProcessingSchedule, not even an explicit nil
-### GetStatus

-`func (o *CatalogsHotelFeed) GetStatus() CatalogsStatus`

-GetStatus returns the Status field if non-nil, zero value otherwise.

-### GetStatusOk

-`func (o *CatalogsHotelFeed) GetStatusOk() (*CatalogsStatus, bool)`

-GetStatusOk returns a tuple with the Status field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetStatus

-`func (o *CatalogsHotelFeed) SetStatus(v CatalogsStatus)`

-SetStatus sets Status field to given value.

 ### GetDefaultCurrency

 `func (o *CatalogsHotelFeed) GetDefaultCurrency() NullableCurrency`